sravan9097/sravanportfolio/src/content/case-studies/beautifulcode-revamp.md

 ### Design Direction

 Stripped of clutter, the design emphasized:

 - **Vertical rhythm** and generous spacing
 - **Monospaced hierarchy** with IBM Flex Mono
 - **Whitespace over containers**
 - **Quiet micro-interactions** — smooth, functional, thoughtful

 The homepage became a **content hub**, guiding users seamlessly across sections.

 ![Navigation Animation](/beautifulcode-revamp/navigation.gif)

 ### Interactivity

 The clickable prototype validated structure and flow:

 - Interactive navigation
 - Expandable article lists
-- Smooth mobile transitions
 - Responsive layouts for real-world use

 > “It feels more like a curated dev wiki — structured, clean, authentic.”

 ## Building the Design System with Atomic Design